hipertracker/words_extractor/README.md

 2022-02-08

 Added improved Ruby code version with correct reading the pure text to tokenize (it ignores sigla in each verse), and with the correct regular expression for extracting words.
-The code is a little slower but it works as expected.
+The code is a little slower but it works almost as expected. (almost because for arm64/M1 it can't use ICU)